Data Quality

 Lack of awareness of opportunities and threats

-Good customer data paints a picture of your company’s overall strengths and weaknesses — from past to present to future.
-With bad data, your organization won’t be able to identify and subsequently improve on weak points or be able to properly understand and build on their strengths.
+Good customer data paints a picture of your company’s overall strengths and weaknesses—from past to present to future.
+With insufficient data, your organization won’t be able to identify and subsequently improve on weak points or properly understand and build on their strengths.

-If your data doesn’t serve you, it’s essential that you implement methods to fix your data quality.
+If your data is not serving you, it’s essential that you implement methods to improve its quality.

 Hidden Anchor